A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Main Results

-In this case, we pour from jug $C$ to $A$.
-Since the jug $B$ is untouched, we have that $i'=i$.
-Since a measurable pour is being performed, we stop pouring only if the jug $C$ becomes empty or the jug $A$ becomes full.
+In this case, since the jug $B$ is untouched, we have $i'=i$.
+Since a measurable pour is being performed, we stop pouring only if jug $C$ becomes empty or jug $A$ becomes full.
 Again, depending on the reason for the termination of pouring, we have the following subcases.

 \begin{subcase} Pouring terminated because the jug $C$ became empty. \end{subcase}